LucasDelfino92/morrowindsharp/mwtools.md

 - TESAME will place its cleaned (edited) plugins here.

 Files in the **Overwrite** folder will overwrite all your installed assets and plugins, should they have the same names.
 What you can do, however, is make the files in the **Ovewrite** folder into separate "mods", or even drag and drop the files into existing mods you have installed.

-So for instance, let's say you [**follow these instructions**](https://github.com/Sigourn/morrowind-improved/blob/master/internallogic.md#conflict-notes) in order to make two mods compatible.
-You will now have an extra plugin in your **Overwrite** folder, which is working as a substitute for the original plugin which is rendered useless.
-You can then drag and drop the edited plugin from the **Ovewrite** folder into the mod's installation folder.

 You shouldn't do this indiscriminately though.
 By following my mod list, from time to time you will come across plugins that need to be edited for compatibility.
 Hopefully that way you will learn the habit of keeping a clean **Overwrite** folder.